Check In: The Sri Lankan Hotel Where Beach Meets Jungle

-Use the resort as your base to explore local hot springs, rustic temples carved into cliffs and Pigeon Island, the country’s oldest marine nature reserve park where you can swim with reef sharks and turtles.
+Use the resort as your base to explore local hot springs, rustic temples carved into cliffs and Pigeon Island, Sri Lanka's oldest marine nature reserve park where you can swim with reef sharks and turtles.

 Each individual villa has buckets of space, with double height ceilings, decked verandas and inside-outside bathrooms.
 Some are set back from the beach, others grouped round small pools in between thick tree clumps.